Karl von der Heyden

-Karl von der Heyden is a German-American businessman best known for his former roles as the Co-Chairman and CEO of RJR Nabisco, and CFO of PepsiCo, as well as multiple other positions ands roles in the world of finance and business.
+Karl von der Heyden is a German-American businessman best known for his former roles as the Co-Chairman and CEO of RJR Nabisco, and CFO of PepsiCo, as well as multiple other positions and roles in the world of finance and business.

 Early life

-Karl von der Heyden was born in 1936 in Berlin, Germany,and attended the Free University of Berlin.
+Karl von der Heyden was born in 1936 in Berlin, Germany, and attended the Free University of Berlin.
 He graduated from Duke University in 1962 and obtained an MBA degree from the Wharton School of the University of Pennsylvania in 1964.

 Career

 Karl von der Heyden began his business career as a management trainee at the Berliner Bank AG.
 He joined Coopers & Lybrand, Philadelphia, in 1963, and in 1966 he moved to Pitney Bowes, where he advanced to the position of corporate controller.

-Karl von der Heyden was senior vice president, chief financial officer and a director of H.J.
-Heinz Company.
+Karl von der Heyden was senior vice president, chief financial officer and a director of Heinz.
 He joined Heinz in 1980 as vice president of finance and treasurer.
 Previously, von der Heyden had worked for PepsiCo in various senior management capacities: vice president, controller from 1974 to 1977, chief financial officer of Pepsi-Cola Company from 1977–1979, and then vice president of manufacturing for the Pepsi-Cola Bottling Group.

 In December 1993 he took over as president and chief executive officer at financially troubled Metallgesellschaft Corp. on an interim basis and successfully restructured the company in a period of seven months.
 He had also served as Chairman of the Financial Accounting Standard Board’s Advisory Council (FASAC).